rahulhaque/adnsms/README.md

 # AdnSms Sms Api Wrapper for PHP / Laravel
-A simple php wrapper for adnsms message sending api.
+A lightweight php wrapper for adnsms message sending api.
 Supports Laravel.
+While this pacakge can be used with Laravel, there is also a package specific to Laravel with more features, queue support that can be found here - [ADN SMS Laravel](https://github.com/rahulhaque/adn-sms-laravel)

 ## Usage
 - Clone the repository.